 COVID-19 Municipal Planning Strategies Toolkit

-With the Commonwealth’s recent plan to allow a gradual reopening of the economy, and with the summer season approaching, the Cape Cod Commission seeks to support local businesses and our communities as they face new challenges opening and operating during the COVID-19 pandemic.
+With the Commonwealth’s plan to allow a gradual reopening of the Massachusetts economy, the Cape Cod Commission seeks to support local businesses and our communities as they face new challenges opening and operating during the COVID-19 pandemic.
 Doing so will require businesses to modify their operations and develop new business plans.
-While many local businesses have already shown impressive creativity and ingenuity as they’ve adapted their business models to operate during this time, municipalities play a key role in helping local businesses succeed, especially in this new environment.
+While many local businesses have already shown impressive creativity and ingenuity as they’ve adapted their business models to operate during this time, municipalities play a key role in helping them succeed, especially in this new environment.

 This COVID-19 Municipal Planning Strategies Toolkit provides information for Cape Cod towns on how they can support the needs of local businesses as they operate during this period of social distancing requirements.
 It contains strategies to accommodate the new operational standards and includes examples from other municipalities that have expanded opportunities for businesses to offer their goods and services during the COVID-19 pandemic.
 Several strategies also include sample checklists to help towns develop administrative review procedures.
 These are intended as examples of potential items to include and will vary depending on town operations and needs.